Infographics

 • Participate in community or religious activities

-• Look for support groups in the community
+• Look for support groups in your community

 • Maintain connections with family and friends